selected moving image works

 If, as Hito Steyerl warns, the utterly immersive and isolating “bubble vision” of virtual reality can be read as analogous to the totalising ideology of capitalist realism, discovision looks beyond the seamless surface and reveals cracks between the frames.
 360° video is, after all, made of multiple rectangular frames, “stitched” together algorithmically: the illusion of continuity masks a structure that far better resembles a mirror ball than a bubble.
 A Brechtian project, discovision seeks “a more exact representation of the real social forces operating under the immediately visible surface”, asserting that dominant ideological realities are anything but a given.
 Discovision is especially urgent in response to capitalism’s death drive, which, per Elaine Scarry, has “converted the earth’s surface into something shatterable”: a mirror ball of global proportions.

-AI-generated video [Excerpt]
+AI-generated video [prototype]

 Multimedia installation and performance-lecture